platformsh/template-builder/templates/sylius/files/README.md

 - Automatic TLS certificates
 - composer-based build

+## Post-install

+By default, Sylius ignores the `composer.lock` file in Git.
+Once you have deployed the template, it is a good idea to remove `composer.lock` from `.gitignore` and commit it, so that you can benefit from repeatable builds on Platform.sh.

 ## Customization

 The following changes have been made relative to a plain Sylius 1.11 project.
 If using this project as a reference for your own existing project, replicate the changes below to your project.